daominah/mycv/readme.md

     to suggest the best move, using alpha-beta pruning (a type of branch and bound).
   * Develop a video resizing service.
-  * Tech stack: Python, NodeJS, ffmpeg.
+  * Tech stack: Python, ffmpeg.